metasnf

 parameter.
 You can determine this vector

-through trial and error or by using the shiny_annotator
+values) or by using the

-function (a wrapper around functionality from the
+function, a wrapper around functionality

-InteractiveComplexHeatmap
+from the InteractiveComplexHeatmap

 A demonstration of the shiny app can be seen here: Meta Cluster Identification